newsuk/times-components/packages/ad/README.md

 returned bids are then passed to the ad server.

 [Prebid](http://prebid.org/) is a free open source library that helps publishers implement header bidding.
-We add a prebid script on the page which when loads adds a pbjs object on the windows.
-We configure the bidders on the website.
+We load a prebid script which adds a `pbjs` object onto the `window` object.
 The gpt request waits for prebid request to fulfill.
-We have below bidders for Times that operate through prebid:
+These are some of the bidders:

 * appnexus
 * Rubicon